 However, the fact that alcohol is a poison and no definitive study has found it to be safe would suggest that you shouldn’t take the risk.
 This is particularly true during your first trimester, when the risk of miscarriage would be much greater.

 What happens if you can’t stomach certain foods?

-Indigestion can become a problem, particularly during your third trimester.
-If this happens, it’s just a case of working out what’s causing symptoms such as heartburn, acid reflux or wind and cutting those foods out.
-You might find that spicy and fatty foods are the main culprits here.
+This is especially true during your third trimester.
+If this happens, you'll need to work out what’s causing indigestion symptoms such as heartburn, acid reflux or wind and cut those foods out.
+Spicy and fatty foods are often the cause.

-One tactic you can try is swapping the usual ‘three meals per day’ approach for a routine involving five or six smaller meals spread evenly throughout the day.
-This can make your food more manageable and ease the burden on your digestive system.
+Try swapping your usual ‘three meals per day’ approach for five or six smaller meals spread evenly throughout the day.
+This can ease the burden on your digestive system.